 Student Learning Services (SLS) enhances the academic performance of students through individual and group tutorial assistance.
 Students may request services or be referred by their instructor or advisor.
 This assistance does not replace the individual student/instructor relationship.
 SLS also offers study strategies for any student who is interested.
+Comprehensive writing support for all types of writing assignments is available.
 There is no charge for these services.
-To request tutoring or learn more about Student Learning Services, please visit the website at www.aquinascollege.edu/academics/academic-support-services/student-learning-services/.
-SLS is located in the Aquinas Center Library.
+To request tutoring or learn more about Student Learning Services, please visit the website at www.aquinascollege.edu/academics/academic-support-services/student-learning-services/ or the SLS office located in Room #106C of the Aquinas Library.
+Services include group study sessions with a tutor, individual sessions with a tutor or academic coach, academic accommodations for students with learning disabilities, and group workshops addressing effective study sessions.